If there is one guitarist whose name communicates to us with the word "feel" it must be David Gilmour.

 51. Gilmour plays bass on four "Pink Floyd" songs: "Fat Old Sun," "Pigs (Three Different Ones)," "Sheep" and "Hey You."

 52. He is a compulsive guitar collector.
 He owned more than 100 different guitars.
-In June 2019, he put his private guitar collection up for sale at auction house "Christie", for a fantastic amount of over $ 21 million and broke a number of Guinness records.
+In June 2019, he put his private guitar collection up for sale at the auction house "Christie", for a fantastic amount of over $ 21 million and broke several Guinness records.
 You can read more about it here.

 53. In 1996, Gilmour was inducted into the "Rock and Roll Hall of Fame" as part of "Pink Floyd".

 54. In November 2003 he received the British Knighthood.

 55. In 2005 he was crowned Commander of the Order of the British Empire.